c1270/models/research/slim/README.md

 See
 [Model Resulting in NaNs](https://github.com/tensorflow/models/tree/master/research/inception#the-model-training-results-in-nans).

-#### The ResNet and VGG Models have 1000 classes but the ImageNet dataset has 1001
+#### The ResNet and VGG pre-trained_Models have 1000 classes but the ImageNet dataset has 1001

 The ImageNet dataset provided has an empty background class which can be used to fine-tune the model to other tasks.
 If you try training or fine-tuning the